FelixITDWS/MineSweeper/README.md

-MineSweeper
+Readme
 ===

+### Project Information
+- Course: 111-2 Lab of OOP
-- 111-2 CSIE of NTUST OOP Lab Project 1
+- Department: CSIE of NTUST
+- Project 1 - MineSweeper
+- Environment: Visual Studio 2019
+- Author: Felix

 ### Mode
 - `MineSweeper.exe GUI`: Run the game with GUI
 - `MineSweeper.exe CommandInput`: Run the game with console window and control by typing command
 - `MineSweeper.exe CommandFile <InputFile> <OutputFile>`: Control by the command from `<InputFile>`, and write the result to `<OutputFile>`

-### Information
+### Game Information
 - Player will win when all the blank is opened except bomb
 - Player will lose when any of the bomb is opened
 - Every command is able to be use in the operation domain